MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Call Queue/README.md

 1. There are enough spare Phone Resource Account Phone Licenses exist to assign to new Resource Accounts
     - Provisioning of resource accounts and assigning licenses can be bypassed if necessary.

+## Required PowerShell Modules
+Missing or outdated modules will be automatically installed or updated.

+- MicrosoftTeams - 6.7.0 or later
+- Microsoft.Graph - 2.24.0 or later
+- ImportExcel - 7.8.0 or later

 ## Limitations

 | Maximum Existing Items      | Maxium Create Items   |